 On July 22, 2021, the Group announced it had reached an agreement to acquire J&E Davy (Davy), Ireland's leading provider of wealth management and capital markets services, for an enterprise value of ε 440 million, subject to certain customary adjustments including capital at completion (the Enterprise Value).
-25% of the Enterprise Value will be paid to Davy shareholders two years after completion subject to Davy shareholders meeting a number of agreed criteria.
-The balance will be paid as cash consideration on completion, which is expected in 2022.
-In addition, further payments of up to ε 40 million will be payable from 2025, contingent on future business model performance.
-The transaction is expected to impact CET1 capital by approximately 80 basis points, on completion in 2022 and will be financed through existing resources.
+On June 1, 2022, the Group announced that it had completed the acquisition of Davy for a final consideration of approximately ε 427 million after adjusting for the capital position of Davy as of June 1, 2022.
+25% (ε 107 million) of the Enterprise Value will be paid two years after completion, subject to Davy shareholders meeting a number of agreed criteria.
+In addition, as announced on July 22, 2021, BOI will also pay for excess cash which amounts to approximately ε 126 million, following the sale earlier this year of Davy Global Fund Management and Davy's shareholding in Rize ETF.
+A further payment of up to ε 40 million will be payable from 2025, contingent on future business model performance.
+The CET1 capital ratio impact of the acquisition is approximately 80 basis points, financed through existing resources.